AnonimniyGeniy/TestTask/README.md

 # TestTask
-Run 1.py, with CHATGPT API token in CHATGPT_KEY env variable or just hardcode your token
+Run 1.py, with CHATGPT API token in OPENAI_KEY env variable or just hardcode your token